orangejuice/blog/data/activity/book-the-worlds-i-see-2023/record.en.md

   subtitle: "Fei-Fei Li / 2023 / Flatiron Books: A Moment of Lift Book"
 ---

-A bit curious, no resources available for now
+A bit curious, no resources available yet